uditalias/injex-express-example/README.md

 # Injex express example

-THis is a demo project for Injex and injex-express-plugin
+This is a demo project for Injex and injex-express-plugin

 ## Install